wp-plugins/easy-faqs/readme.txt

 = Premium Support =

-The GoldPlugins team does not provide direct support for Easy FAQs plugin on the WordPress.org forums.
+The GoldPlugins team does not provide direct support for the Easy FAQs plugin on the WordPress.org forums.
 One on one email support is available to people who have purchased Easy FAQs Pro only.
 Easy FAQs Pro also includes accordion-style FAQs and other advanced features including a Question Submission Form.
 You should [upgrade today!](http://goldplugins.com/our-plugins/easy-faqs-details/upgrade-to-easy-faqs-pro/?utm_source=wp&utm_campaign=desc_upgrade2 "Upgrade to Easy FAQs Pro")

 [Upgrade To Easy FAQs Pro](http://goldplugins.com/our-plugins/easy-faqs-details/upgrade-to-easy-faqs-pro/?utm_source=wp&utm_campaign=desc_upgrade2)